 What Happens When An Artificial Intelligence Robot Gives A Misdiagnosis?

 Artificial intelligence (AI) has more computing power than any human brain.
-This means AI systems can analyze symptoms, diagnostic data, and medical histories rapidly and thoroughly, going through thousands of possible diagnoses to determine the one that most likely fits.
-AI doctors can also help speed up the time it takes to receive a diagnosis, provide more personalized healthcare, and lower costs.
-Unfortunately, AI doctors leave gaping holes in terms of medical malpractice liability.
+This means AI systems can analyze symptoms, diagnostic data, and medical histories rapidly and thoroughly, going through thousands of possible diagnoses to determine the most likely fit.
+AI “doctors” can also help speed up the time it takes to receive a diagnosis, provide more personalized healthcare, and lower costs.
+Unfortunately, AI diagnosticians leave gaping holes in terms of medical malpractice liability.

 Many patients and patient advocates are concerned AI doctors could be dangerous.
 If an AI doctor gives a misdiagnosis, whose fault would it be?
-Ordinarily, when a human doctor negligently misdiagnoses a patient, they are responsible for patient’s injuries.
-However, with AI doctors, medical responsibility would be harder to define.
+Ordinarily, when a human doctor negligently misdiagnoses a patient, they and/or the facility that employs them or gives them privileges of practice are responsible for the patient’s resulting injuries; however, with AI doctors, medical responsibility would be harder to define.